 The Laguna Torre hike starts with a gradual incline – but don’t worry, it’s only for 2 km.

-As you head up, there are numerous stunning viewpoints, so be sure to look back and admire the gorgeous landscapes.
+You’ll pass numerous viewpoints, so be sure to look back and admire the gorgeous landscapes.

 The easy part